CharaChorder/docs/docs/CharaChorder One.rst

 will be able to see a small, lime colored light inside the space that holds the USB-C port on the left half of the CharaChorder One.

-If you have :ref:`realtime feedback<Realtime Feedback>` enabled, once you can see the highlighted text that reads “CCOS is ready”, your device is ready to be used.
+If you have :doc:`realtime feedback<Generative Text Menu (GTM)>` enabled, once you can see the highlighted text that reads “CCOS is ready”, your device is ready to be used.

 .. note::
-   IMPORTANT: :ref:`Realtime feedback<Realtime Feedback>` is enabled by default on new CharaChorder devices.
+   IMPORTANT: :doc:`Realtime feedback<Generative Text Menu (GTM)>` is enabled by default on new CharaChorder devices.

 Getting Started
 *******************